-What are these feelings and inner knowing that something is missing in your life trying to tell you?
+What are these feelings and inner knowing that something is missing in our lives trying to tell us?

-I began to see a pattern in the people I worked with and it usually boiled down to one of three things:
+I began to see a pattern in the people I mentor and it usually boils down to three things:

-You may be disconnected from your authentic self.
+We may be disconnected from our authentic self.

-Many people long for deep and fulfilling relationships where we can share our most intimate thoughts and feelings with those closest to us.
+Our souls long for deep and fulfilling relationships where we can share our most intimate thoughts and feelings with those closest to us.

-We want and need a deep connection with people and a desire to share and discover our authentic self with others in a safe and nourishing way.
+We want and need deeper connections with people and have a desire to share and discover our authentic self with others in a safe and nourishing way.

 Shifting our way of being from a needs-based relationship into more soulful relationships, can be very challenging.
-But if the soul is needing a deeper connection and it’s not available to us, we are going to feel like something is missing in our lives.
+But if the soul is needing a deeper connection and it’s not available to us, we are going to feel like something is missing.

-Feeling like something is missing is a sign that you have a spiritual yearning that you may not be aware of.
+This gnawing sense that something is missing in life is a sign that we have a spiritual yearning that we may not be aware of.